eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/j-wallet-to-wallet-interactions.md

 > Rationale: A Wallet Unit shall be able to take the role of a Holder in a wallet to wallet interaction.

 ##### Requirement 3
-A Wallet Unit SHOULD provide the User with the option, using a user-friendly UI, to suggest to the other Wallet Unit, which attestations and attributes it can include in a presentation request, i.e., a presentation offer.
-If the User uses the functionality, the suggestion SHALL be transferred as part of the protocol mentioned in Requirement 1.
+A Wallet Unit SHOULD provide the User with the option to inform other Wallet Units of which attestations and attributes it can include in presentation requests, i.e., a presentation offer.
+If such option exists, it SHALL be accessible through a user-friendly UI and, if the User uses the functionality, the information SHALL be transferred as part of the protocol mentioned in Requirement 1.

 > Rationale: The Holder shall be given the choice to select which attestations and attributes they want to share.
 It should be easy for a Holder to select which attributes it wishes to present.